-According to § 3 para.
-3 of the Occupational Safety and Health Ordinance, the employer shall determine the nature, scope and deadlines of necessary inspections and tests of the work equipment used.
-These tests are intended to systematically identify and eliminate safety deficiencies.
-The employer also establishes the prerequisites that the persons appointed by him have to fulfil („Qualified Persons“).
-The nature, scope and deadlines of the examinations are the best practice and comply with the rules of technology.
+According to Section 3 (3) of the Ordinance on Industrial Safety and Health, the employer must determine the type, scope and intervals of required inspections of the work equipment used.
+During these inspections, safety-related deficiencies are to be systematically identified and remedied.
+The employer also specifies the requirements to be met by the persons appointed by him (“qualified persons”).
+The type, scope and intervals of the tests are established practice and correspond to the rules of technology.

-The contractor shall ensure that load-bearing equipment is only put into operation when inspected by a qualified person and after any defects have been remedied.
-The qualified person is someone who, due to his professional training and experience, has sufficient knowledge in the field of load-bearing devices and has knowledge of the relevant state work protection regulations (e.g. union rules, DIN standards, VDI regulations, technical regulations of other member states of the European Union or of other states parties to the Agreement on the European Economic Area) to the extent that he can assess the safe workingcondition of load-bearing devices.
-The test must be organised by the operator prior to the first commissioning.
-A hazard assessment and operating instructions must be drawn up within the scope of this test.
+The employer must ensure that load handling equipment is only put into operation if it has been inspected by a competent person and any defects found have been rectified.
+An expert is someone who has sufficient knowledge in the field of load handling attachments due to his professional training and experience and who is familiar with the relevant state occupational health and safety regulations, accident prevention regulations and generally recognized rules of technology (e.g. BG rules, DIN standards, VDI regulations, technical rules of other member states of the European Union or other contracting states of the Agreement on the European Economic Area) to such an extent that he can assess the safe working condition of load handling attachments.

-The company shall ensure that load-bearing equipment is inspected at intervals of at least one year by a qualified person.
-Inspections at intervals shorter than a year may be required depending on the operating conditions of the load-bearing equipment.
-This applies, for example, in case of particularly frequent use, increased wear, corrosion, heat or if an increased susceptibility to failure is to be expected.
+The employer must ensure that load handling attachments are inspected by an expert at intervals of no more than one year.
+Depending on the operating conditions of the load handling attachments, inspections may be required at shorter intervals than one year.
+This applies, for example, in the case of particularly frequent use, increased wear, corrosion, severe heat exposure or if increased susceptibility to failure is to be expected.

 Scope of inspection

-The inspection before the first commissioning and regular inspections mainly constitutes visual and functional tests.
-These tests shall extend to the examination of the condition of the components and devices, to the correct assembly, as well as to the completeness and effectiveness of the safety devices:
+The inspection before initial start-up and regular inspections are essentially visual and functional tests.
+They refer to the inspection of the condition of the components and equipment, to the intended assembly as well as to the completeness and effectiveness of the safety devices:

 – damage, severe wear